oviematthew/oviematthew/README.md

 # Hi there 👋 Welcome to my Repository.

-- 🔭 I’m currently completing my post-graduates in Mobile Applications Development
+- 🔭 I recently completed my post-graduate degree in Mobile Applications Development
 - 🌱 I’m currently working with MERN for Frontend Development & (Swift / React Native / Kotlin) For Mobile App Development
 - 🤔 I’m always looking for any means to help me grow daily
 - 📫 How to reach me? via email: hello@oviematthew.com, but for quicker replies, text on <a href="https://www.linkedin.com/in/matthew-ovie-enamuotor-9992b6132/">LinkedIn</a>